fleekxyz/non-fungible-apps/README.md

 **The repository for Fleek Non Fungible Apps project**

-> 🚧 IMPORTANT 🚧 - This initiative is under development, so this repo should be treated as WIP.
-The goals and roadmap might change as the project is shaped up.
+> 🚧 IMPORTANT 🚧 - This initiative is under development, so this repo should be treated as a WIP.
+The goals and the roadmap might change as the project is shaped.

 ## ⚡ Overview